 I am interested in entropy, disintegration and destruction as a site for growth and change.
 Many times the work has different iterations: i.e. textiles, performance around the textiles and then a different work that is created as an object documentation of the process.
 My work is driven by the ghosting or the invisible past shining through to the present without words: creating historical context while simultaneously existing in the present.

 I question philosophical notions of memory, narrative, history, home, safety, time, movement, and place.
 I hope that viewing the work provides a site for a face-to-face encounter with the work itself separated from my original intention.
 The process involves research and investigation into problematic aspects of different philosophies.
 I like to understand why and how some questions themselves are worthy of questioning.
 I grapple with the existence of the shadow of the work or the third, invisible other in this one-on-one encounter.
-And yet while doing this academic exploration, I find that the work lives in a spiritual place as well, one where my own ancestors exist and provide a structure and a frame within which I can create.
+I strive for the work to live between the cerebral and ephemeral, in a place of both mind and also where my ancestors exist and provide a structure and a frame within which I can create.